-- continue to undertake preclinical and clinical trials for our product candidates; - seek regulatory approvals for our product candidates; - develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to undertake preclinical and clinical trials for our product candidates, including the Phase III trials of Oxytrex[TM] and PTI-901; - seek regulatory approvals for our product candidates; - develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.

 Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our product candidates.
-In the event that our development efforts result in regulatory approval and successful commercialization of our product candidates, we will generate revenue from direct sales of our products and/or, if we license our products to future collaborators, from the receipt of license fees and royalties from licensed products.
+If our development efforts result in regulatory approval and successful commercialization of our product candidates, we will generate revenue from direct sales of our products and/or, if we license our products to future collaborators, from the receipt of license fees and royalties from licensed products.